Learning Disability Service (Adults)

 Support available

-People with SEND can access the service for support with transitions from the age of 17 years 6 months.
+Individuals with SEND can access the service for support with transitions from the age of 17 years 6 months.

 Who can access the service

-• registered with a South Tyneside GP
+- registered with a South Tyneside GP.

-• with a diagnosed learning disability (unless referral is for screening)
+- diagnosed with a learning disability (unless referral is for screening)

 How to access the service